CNAG-Biomedical-Informatics/convert-pheno/docs/usage.md

 ```

 !!!
 Note "OMOP streaming"
     `--stream` is mainly intended for large OMOP exports.
 The individuals-only `-iomop ... -obff` path still emits `individuals` by default.
+Use `--no-stream` to explicitly keep the default in-memory mode.

 ## Emit multi-entity BFF output